 To hold the classification, applicants must demonstrate that civic engagement is integrated in the institutions’ missions and woven into the fabric of all aspects of its functions.
-Details that demonstrate that those things are part of classwork, organization and club activity, athletics, Greek life, student affairs, and more must be thoroughly documented during the application process.
+Details that demonstrate that those things are part of classwork, organization and club activity, athletics, student affairs, and more must be thoroughly documented during the application process.

 Also, through the lifespan of the President’s Higher Education Honor Roll for Community Service awards, Bloomsburg University was repeatedly recognized as one of the institutions nationally that achieve meaningful, measurable positive community outcomes as they place students on a lifelong path of civic engagement and help solve regional problems.